raamav/ML_Projects_1/README.md

 The list of projects is mentioned below.
 There projets were worked on in a chronological fashion, hence, the initial few projects on the list happen to be starter projects.

-0. Titanic Case Study:
-   It is a starter data set for classification problems.
-The data represents information pertaining to the travelers who went      on the fateful journey on the RMS Titanic on April 1912.
-   The analysis seeks to understand what sorts of people were likely to survive.
-In particular, the tools of machine learning      are used to predict which passengers survived the tragedy.

 1. Digit Recognizer (MNIST):
    The MNIST is probably the best known image-classification dataset.
 The MNIST is a large public database comprising about        ~70,000 handwritten digits.
 The task then is to use machine learning approaches to detect these digits.